daveredfern/daveredfern/content/roadmap.md

 The following is a list of major changes.
 The most recently changes are at the top.

+## 2021-01-23

+- Removed the newsletter from my website.
+I wasn’t comfortable using Mailchimp anymore (and wouldn’t recommend anyone else using it) and since I’ve not sent many emails, I opted to delete all the data instead.

 ## 2020-07-11

 - **Added [search](/search/)** to help me quickly find content.
 I’ve added a link to the footer in case other finds it useful.